splunk/observability-workshop/content/en/other/hpa/5-deploy-loadgen.md

 weight: 5
 ---

 Now let's apply some load against the `php-apache` pod.
-To do this, you will need start a different Pod to act as a client.
+To do this, you will need to start a different Pod to act as a client.
 The container within the client Pod runs in an infinite loop, sending HTTP GETs to the `php-apache` service.

 ## 1. Review loadgen YAML